 Families can become desperate and will recognise they need help so they can better support you.
-If you are unable to see their point of view cognitively, you may instinctively refuse point blank to be involved with any rehabilitation or talking therapies believing you don’t need help.
+Suppose you are unable to see their point of view cognitively.
+In that case, you may instinctively refuse point blank to be involved with any rehabilitation or talking therapies believing you don’t need help.
 Just the mere suggestion of getting help can leave people living with a brain injury feeling uncared for and misunderstood because they can’t see what those around them can.

 Things can become more confusing for everyone when the loss of insight isn’t ‘total.’
 For example, someone may be aware of other physical injuries, or that they can’t remember things, but may have no idea that any other issue exists.
 To your family and friends, this ‘evidence’ can seem contradictory, and this can lead people to think that you are in psychological denial, rather than understanding that you are unable to choose which things you are aware of that have changed.